Travel Marketing Best Practices: How To Apply The 7P’s To Make Your Travel Business More Successful

 First, there’s your product.
 This refers to what you’re selling your customers, and it’s what your entire travel marketing strategy will be centered around.

 For many traditional businesses, a product is a physical item that you can place in your basket, or buy online and unwrap at home.
 However, in the travel industry, your product is not tangible.
-For travel businesses, product refers to some kind of tour, service, or travel experience.
+For travel businesses, such as travel agencies and tour operators, product refers to some kind of tour, service, or travel experience.

 travel advertising